 Next, we will ensure that we have checked-in the client online.
 Checking-in online is offered by most of the major airlines and online check-in is available approximately 24hours before your flight departure time.
 But checking in online will close about an hour before the flight leaves.
-Sometimes, this is a soft deadline and so we try anyway.
+Sometimes, this is a soft deadline and so we try to checkin the client anyway.
 If you are an independent traveler, and you do not have a travel agent to check you in, you can do it from your mobile device or laptop.
 Note that self check-in kiosks are now available at JKIA.
 Check-in at the kiosks and avoid the check-in counter thus saving time.
 However, the self check-in kiosk service is only available for use by Kenya Airways, South African Airways and KLM passengers.

-Next, we always advice the client to go straight to the priority check-in line.
-Elite passengers are usually smaller in number and so If you ask politely and explain the urgency of the situation to an airline official, the will help.
+Next, we will always advice the client to go straight to the priority check-in line.
+Elite passengers are usually smaller in number and so If you ask politely and explain the urgency of the situation to an airline official, they will help.
 If you are one of the last passengers on the aircraft, and all the elite passengers have all boarded, then in most cases, the airline staff will lead you to the priority line.
 They will also call the gate to let them know that a priority passenger is on the way.
 The priority facilities are reserved for passengers with elite frequent flier status, first and business class passengers.
-The service ensures that your baggage is checked in fast and you will have priority at the passport control and security checks.
+The service ensures that your baggage is checked in first & fast and you will have priority at the passport control and security checks.
 Always remember that the boarding for flights begins forty-five minutes to half an hour before the scheduled departure time and so we work backwards to assess whether the client will make it for the flight.

 For elite passengers with an elite frequent flier status, running late for your flight is not a worry.
 There are numerous options available to you to ensure that you make it in time for your flight.
 We know that airlines can delay a plane departure for certain elite status flyers or dignitaries.
 We therefore ensure that we quote our client’s elite flying status when we call the airport, and we would urge independent travelers to do the same.